-In order to maintain its petroleum and natural gas permits in good standing, the Company must pay an annual rent of \$0.102 per hectare and incur minimum exploration expenditures equivalent to \$0.50 per hectare in the first year, increasing by \$0.50 per hectare every subsequent year to a maximum of \$2.50.
+Effective January 1, 2017, in order to maintain its petroleum and natural gas permits in good standing, the Company must pay an annual fee of \$10.30 per square km.
 The Quebec Government has decided to maintain the annual rent obligations until further notice while completing environmental studies and preparing new Quebec oil and gas laws and regulations.
 Until then, permits owners must only pay the annual rental and have no work obligations to keep their permits.
 Present exploration expenditures (without hydraulic fracturation) are allowed and will be cumulated and credited to future permits work obligations.